benjambo/Newsy/README.md

   </a>
 </p>

-> NewsApp is an application for everyday usage.
+> Newsy is an application for everyday usage.
 Read articles on what's going on in the world

 ### ✨ [Demo video of project](https://drive.google.com/file/d/1MwZrIF2ykMxbIy1aYI13n1e3GKCRD7Ky/view?usp=sharing)